JamesTheHacker/browser-tools/README.md

 A Node.js package that can retrieve data from the user data directory in Chromium.
 Examples of this type of data are: accounts, history, and cookies.
 It is supposed to work on Windows, macOS, and Linux operating systems but the default location for the user data directory varies.

 ## Using
-You'll need [Node.js](https://nodejs.org) installed on your computer.
+You will need npm installed on your computer, it usually comes bundled with [Node.js](https://nodejs.org).

 ### In an existing project
 If a ``package.json`` file is already present you can just run install brower-tools directly.